-Michael Graves designed the SCALLOP Lavender Watch in 2013 and it has been thoughtfully realized in 2016!
+Michael Graves designed the SCALLOP ROSE GOLD WATCH in 2013 and it has been thoughtfully realized in 2016!

-SCALLOP is a 40mm Ladies Watch available in three variations: Stainless steel case with lavender guilloche dial on blue band (pictured), rose gold case with guilloche dial on brown leather band and Graves signature celadon colored guilloche dial in stainless steel case on a brown band.
+SCALLOP is a 40mm Ladies Watch available in three variations: Stainless steel case with lavender guilloche dial on blue band, rose gold case with guilloche dial on brown leather band (pictured here) and Graves signature celadon colored guilloche dial in stainless steel case on a brown band.